evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 You can choose between 11 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

-The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).
+The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The standard is a panoramic roof.
+As an option, you can order this model with a panoramic roof.
+The glass has two panels.
+One over the first and the second rows.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+Both glass panels have an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.